 DomainKeys Identified Mail (DKIM)

-When sending email from your NetSuite production account, using your own domain key helps enhance your reputation as a legitimate marketer.
+When you're sending email from your NetSuite production account, using your own domain key helps enhance your reputation as a legitimate marketer.

 Important: